-26 million years ago something extraordinary occurred that resulted in a substance that stretched up to ten kilometers across the Libyan desert.
-This substance now known as Libyan desert glass, was allegedly the result of a meteorite impacting and melting the vast layer of silica.
-The discovery of this type of glass was found as a part of King Tutankhamen’s pendant during the excavation of the pharaoh’s tomb in the 1920’s.
-It was valuable enough to be considered a gift or a piece of treasure for the ancient king and it’s value has been made evident as a gift to the human culture as well.
+26 million years ago, something extraordinary occurred which resulted in a substance that stretched up to ten kilometers across the Libyan desert.
+This substance, now known as Libyan desert glass, was allegedly the result of a meteorite impacting, and melting, the vast layer of silica.
+The discovery of this type of glass was found as a part of King Tutankhamen’s pendant.
+Which occurred, during the excavation of the pharaoh’s tomb in the 1920’s.
+It was valuable enough to be considered a gift or a piece of treasure for the ancient king.
+It’s value has been made evident as a gift to the human culture as well.

 The value of glass is well-regarded for it’s countless uses and properties.
 The surge of creation and advancement of the relatively new inorganic material stems from the glass-makers of Murano, Italy.
-In 1291, the modern glass-makers of Venice were exiled to the island of Murano–just one mile from the city.
-The fear over potential fires from their workshops birthed a modernization of medicine and a better understanding of the world around us.
+In 1291, the modern glass-makers of Venice were exiled to the island of Murano.
+Just one mile from the city.
+Their fear over potential fires from the workshops birthed a modernization of medicine.
+As well as, a better understanding of the world around us.

-This isle of glass created a competitive environment for the lamp-workers and within a couple hundred years clear glass was discovered by mixing manganese oxide ash with molten glass.
-The crystal like glass was appropriately given the name–Crystallo Glass– and with this new type of glass the invention of the glass lens was made possible.
+This isle of glass created a competitive environment for the lamp-workers.
+After hundreds of years later they had discovered clear glass.
+The result of mixing manganese oxide ash with molten glass.
+The glass was crystal-like and appropriately given the name, Crystallo Glass.
+As a result, this new type of glass made the invention of the glass lens possible.
 Italian glass-makers created these curved discs of clear glass and were able to produce the first spectacles.
 The direct result was a surge of interest for the production of books and access to information spread.
 This created a domino like affect of innovations which transcended the limits of our technology.

-These simple innovations are just some of the very few but prominent advancements we made as a society.
+These innovations led to some of the most prominent advancements we made as a society.
 Computer technology, fiber optics and the general wealth of information are all a factor of our manipulation of glass.
-The way we perceive the unknown universe that surrounds us is also a factor of our manipulation of glass with microscopes and telescopes.
+The way we perceive the unknown universe that surrounds us is also a factor of our manipulation of glass.
+Our brief history of glass had spawned such remarkable innovations including modern day microscopes and telescopes.
 From Murano, Italy to the modern-day Murano– Corning, NY– we are truly indebted to the versatile technology.